Frequently Asked Questions

 How do you pronounce your last name?

 Bazylewicz is her maternal ancestral name from ancient Galicia which is now the Lemko region of the Carpathian Mountains in Southern Poland and Northern Slovakia.
-It is pronounced BAZ-il-LEH-vich.
+It is pronounced BAZ-il-LEV-ich.

 Also, she follows much of the ILADS Evidence-Based Guidelines for the Management of Lyme Disease, the Bredesen Protocol, the Shoemaker Protocol, and Root Cause Protocol.

-• zoonotic infections (such as Brucella, Bartonella, Babesia, etc)
+• zoonotic infections (LYME, Bartonella, Babesia, Brucella, etc)

 • biotoxin illness